microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/managedtenants-conditionalaccesspolicycoverage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents Azure Active Directory conditional access policy coverage for a given managed tenant.
+Represents information about any Azure Active Directory policy that defines access rules of a resource for a given managed tenant.

 ## Methods
 |Method|Return type|Description|